-Setting up a tripod on the bridge is simple, allowing for stable photos of the moving train and surrounding cherry blossom trees.
+Setting up a tripod on the bridge is simple, allowing for stable photos of the moving train and surrounding Sakura trees.
 To get the best zoom and catch the details of the cherry blossoms and the train, carry a tele-lens with you.

 There are various photo opportunities, including from the bridge itself, the street level, and the bus terminal.
 Each location provides a distinct perspective on the passing train and the surrounding cherry blossoms.